joshbrew/graphscript/docs/services/http/http.node.md

 The HTTPbackend service puts the power of graphs and services into a full featured HTTP or HTTPS server.
 This lets you serve static assets or dynamic content straight from routes all through standard or customizable http fetch calls.
 This means you can implement your entire own http protocols and state machines willy nilly and feel like a backend master, it's a lot of fun!

+To call a node on the HTTPbackend, you can specify any url e.g. https://localhost:8080/ping and a method e.g. GET, POST, or any arbitrary method with inputs in the body.
+This will return results or if a string template is specified on a GET request then it will return a page response to you.
+You can easily specify site redirects this way, too, or specify as many different custom methods on a single URL as you want.

 See `examples/httpserver` to get started with a simple implementation.

 The extended `RouteProp` when declaring routes/nodes in Service.ts was made for this: